-Tyler caught the scent too.
-He saw the woman and shouted out at her, “Goddamn, how much do you cost!”
+Tyler caught the scent.
+He swooned, as he turned to see the beautiful woman making her way.
+He shouted out at her, “Goddamn, how much do you cost!”

-She turned to offer only disdain.
-Her very austere was incongruous with everything that surrounded her.
-The woman was not in dress like the others, or of a patience to endure such bold wit.
-She wore a dark purple vest that was all business, cut to show most humbly but a hint of the cleft in her considerable bosom, and she was clad in a formal black skirt that climbed no higher than to her knees.
-Her high-heals, though, appeared almost to have been sculpted out of black ice, and was cold as her ambience.
-Her hair was spun in flaxen gold, wrapped up in a seductively messy bun that was stacked high upon her crown.
+She paused, rotating her head slowly to offer him only disdain.
+Her very ambiance was incongruous with everything that surrounded her.
+The woman was not dressed like a harlot.
+She was not of a patience to endure such brazen wit.
+She wore a dark purple vest that was all business, cut to show but a hint of the cleft in her ample bosom, and she was clad in a formal black skirt that fell humbly to her knees.
+Her high-heals, though, appeared almost to have been sculpted out of black ice, and was just cold as her as her demeanor.
+Her hair was spun in flaxen gold, stacked high upon her crown.
 It was a style that could just as much promise the most wicked of pleasures as it could say that she was a busy woman with no tolerance for drunken jeers.
-Chase’s ignoble friend was far too inept and stupid to see that her men were all marking him with baleful glowers.
+Chase’s ignoble friend was far too stupid to see that her men were all marking him with baleful glowers.
 Though confounded, the woman went on about her business.
-However, before she ascended the stairs to meet with her guests, she stopped short and impressed upon her stalwart knights, “Watch him.”
-She then slipped through the curtain wall of beads leaving ripples surging in her wake.
+However, before she ascended the spiral stairs to meet with her guests, she stopped short and impressed upon her stalwart knights, “Watch him.”
+She then hastened up the steps and slipped through the curtain wall of beads leaving ripples surging in her wake.
 Her men turned right there and set their cruel eyes firmly upon Tyler.

-Apprehension nagged at Chase’s heart just then, even as they started for the main stage to rain money onto a redheaded beauty that was dancing with deft expertise.
-Adroitly, she shimmied up the stripper-pole and hung upside down from it, letting her long curls swing, as she spun round and round, fully nude, and breathtaking.
-Still, she was not enough to ameliorate Chase’s angst.
-Something very bad was happening in that place of the world under those beads, and every instinct in him was screaming for them to get out while they still had a chance.
-Some primal, dormant sense in his human core was waking up.
-And it said unto him, they have his scent!
+Apprehension nagged at Chase’s heart just then, even as they started for the main stage to rain money onto a redheaded beauty that was dancing around a pole with adroit capability.
+She shimmied up the thing as if she were born to the art and then hung upside down from it, letting her long curls swing.
+Then she spun from it round and round, fully nude, and breathtaking.
+Still, she was not enough to mitigate Chase’s anxiety.
+Something very bad was happening in that place of the world through those beads, and every instinct bred in his very core was screaming for him to get out while they still had a chance.
+Some primal, dormant sense inside was waking up.
+And it said unto him, they have your scent!
 Run, and don’t look back!

-“Gentlemen,” the mysterious businesswoman so courteously began with her patient guests.
+“Gentlemen,” the mysterious businesswoman with the golden hair greeted her guests.
 Her red eyes were keenly set on the one with the tattoos on his neck.
 “It is a pleasure to finally have you.”

 She nodded.
 “I do.”

-The woman seated herself, her right-hand man stood close.
-He regarded the tattooed stranger with a flinty stare.
-He was a tall gentleman with oil-slick black hair, a grizzled goatee, and of deep Eastern descent chiseled into his fearsome scowl.
+Bassy seated herself, her right-hand man standing close.
+He regarded the tattooed stranger with a defiant stare.
+He was a tall gentleman with short, bristly, oil-slick black hair, a grizzled goatee, and of deep Eastern descent chiseled into his fearsome scowl.

 Their host frowned.
-She cleared her throat and said, “Mr. Zenith Guer—Gerrrria…help me please.”
+Bassy cleared her throat and said, “Mr. Zenith Guer—Gerrrria…help me please.”

-“Ahh yes,” she beamed sweetly.
+“Ahh yes,” she smiled.
 “Canian?”
 This of course was her way of toying with him.
-Everyone in the room knew that they were from Cane, so he did not provide an answer.
-She shrugged and said pensively, “It is a poor name.
+Everyone in the room knew the men of The Company were men of Cane, so he did not provide an answer.
+She shrugged and said pensively, “It is a poor name, I believe.
 It means quarrelsome person, or rather, problem child…are you a problem child, Mr. Guerrio?”

-His men shifted uncomfortably in their seats beside him as he replied, “Enough with the games, Girl.
+His men shifted uncomfortably in their seats beside him as he spat, “Enough with the games, Girl.
 Our employer—”

 “Your employer is threatened,” she interjected, “and I understand that.
 He wants to know how I was able to procure this property without his knowledge.
 I understand that too.
-It is a curious thing, isn’t it?” her vulpine gaze tested him, they were as cold as any thug or boss her tattooed guest had even encountered, and he met them all.
+It is a curious thing, isn’t it?” her vulpine gaze tested him, they were as steely as any thug or boss her tattooed guest had even known, and he met them all.
 They were eyes wrought with cruelty and experience.
-Her fearlessness was impressive, but her temerity was a problem.
+Her spirit was impressive, but her temerity was a problem.
+She went on.
 “A woman, with power, and what’s more…a woman with said power in one of the vilest places on the planet.
 Oh, how could it be?
 I assure you, good sirs.
 There is no mystery hear.
 It is all so very simple.
 The devil is in the details, however, and that is something need not concern you.”

-“On the contrary,” Zenith Gurrio spat, brusquely, “this is the very source of our employer’s dismay.
+“On the contrary,” Zenith Gurrio said, “this is the very source of our employer’s dismay.
 Who are you working for?”

 “Who is funding you, then,” he rasped, annoyed.

-“Mr. Gurrio, you have played this game long enough to know the answer will be the same for every inquiry.
-Can we save the humility and get to the point?
+“Mr. Gurrio, you have played this game long enough to know that my answer to your insufferable questions will remain the same no matter how many times you ask.
+Can we save the humility now, and get to the point?
 You want a tithe, yes?”

 He exchanged a curious look with his partners.
 Then back to her.
 He demanded, “Fifty million…”

-He went suddenly taught.
-Incredible fear paralyzed him, but his sangfroid Madam offered him a reassuring grin.
+The man went suddenly taught.
+Incredible fear paralyzed him, but his sangfroid matriarch offered him a reassuring grin.
 She touched him with affectionate hands, tentatively caressing the dribbled scars that wracked one whole side of his face—an old bite mark it would seem.
 It was a big one, mutilating most of his bottom lip, neck, and jaw.

-“Don’t you worry,” she said, emollient, “she will not harm you, my dear.
+“Don’t you worry,” she soothed, “she will not harm you tonight, my dear.
 Now go.”

 Though terrified, he bowed and went dutifully to carry out her command.

 Before he was gone, she stopped him once more and said, “Oh, and do be a doll, my love.
 Tell the DJ to play her song.
 She likes to set a mood.”
-His Madam nodded at him, and then it was done.
+She nodded at him, and then it was done.